nicklockwood/RetroRampage/Tutorial/Part1.md

 * Created a simple game engine with a moving player avatar
 * Created an iOS platform layer to display the output of the engine

-In Part 2 (TBD) we'll make the world a bit more interesting, and implement user input so the player can travel in any direction, not just diagonally.
+In [Part 2](Part2.md) we'll make the world a bit more interesting, and implement user input so the player can travel in any direction, not just diagonally.

 <hr>